Yahya Bihram: Family

-According to different manuscript colophons, his chlidren included a daughter, Yasmin (or Yasmin Bana), and a son, Mhatam, both of whom were copyists.
+According to different manuscript colophons, his children included a daughter, Yasmin (or Yasmin Bana), and a son, Mhatam, both of whom were copyists.

-Yahia Bihram's sister Bibia Mudalal was a copyist and also a priest.
+Yahia Bihram's sister Bibia Mudalal, who survived the 1831 cholera epidemic, was a copyist and also a priest.
 She was married to Ram Zihrun, Yahya Bihram's priestly initiator.
 Bibia Mudalal was also the grandmother of Sheikh Negm (or Sheikh Nejm), who copied many manuscripts for E. S. Drower.
 Sheikh Negm was born in Huwaiza, Iran in 1892, lived in Khorramshahr during his early youth, and moved to Qal'at Saleh, Iraq in 1914.

 Yahia Bihram's uncle Yahia Yuhana, of the Kuhailia (Persian: Choheili) clan, was also a prominent copyist and ganzibra.

-Ram Zihrun was also the grandfather of Sheikh Abdullah Khaffagi (or Abdullah Khaffaji) in Ahvaz.
+Ram Zihrun was the grandfather of Sheikh Abdullah Khaffagi (or Abdullah Khaffaji) in Ahvaz, and is also the grandfather of Sheikh (Adam) Negm bar (Zakia) Zihrun, who was E. S. Drower's primary copyist and consultant.

 Work as scribe

 Yahya Bihram was a prolific scribe.
-He personally copied at least six of the Mandaic manuscripts that are currently held in the Drower Collection, a collection of Mandaic manuscripts collected by E. S. Drower during the early 1900s.
+He copied at least six of the Mandaic manuscripts that are currently held in the Drower Collection (abbreviated DC), a collection of Mandaic manuscripts collected by E. S. Drower during the early 1900s.
 These include the DC 35, 24, 47, 43, 28, 37, and 50 manuscripts: